Víctima de la violencia? Protégete en línea. Aprenda cómo ocultar su historial de navegación. × Salida rapida (ESC)

 Pillars Community Health is also available to present on topics such as "Bullying," “Sexual Health,” “Stop Porn Culture,” “Stalking Awareness,” “Sexual Assault Awareness,” and “Child Abuse Awareness.”

 As part of our outreach services, our Sexual Assault team partners with local schools to provide prevention education for students and teachers.
 Prevention education teaches students about body safety and how to ask for help, and gives teachers and school administrators the resources to help students who need it.
-Our Sexual Assault staff recently made a training video on identifying and responding to childhood sexual abuse as a part of these efforts.
-The video covers multiple topics, including signs and symptoms of sexual abuse, the importance of consent, and how to handle disclosures.
-The video is also available to watch and share on our YouTube channel.

 Staff are available throughout the year to attend resource fairs or provide prevention education presentations.